securitypedant/ispmonitor/README.md

 Version 1.0 Release
 - Create docs and setup.sh
 - Test all scenarios
+- Group events by day in an expandable tree.
+Total up outage time per day at the high level.

 Future release
 - Use SSE to keep UX up to date in real time.